ratsakatika/camera-traps/README.md

 ## 🤖 Models

 **Important:** Users must agree to the respective license terms of third-party models.
 Once downloaded, these models should be moved to the [models](models) directory.
+Alternatively, use the _bash_ commands provided below in the camera-traps directory.

 The **advanced version** of the alert system uses the <a href="https://github.com/agentmorris/MegaDetector?tab=readme-ov-file" target="_blank">MegaDetector</a> object detection model and <a href="https://www.deepfaune.cnrs.fr/en/" target="_blank">DeepFaune</a> species classification model: